vernonht/vernonht.github.io/README.md

 # Portfolio Landing Page

 A modern, animated portfolio landing page built with React, TypeScript, and Vite.
-Features scroll-based animations powered by Remotion and a responsive design showcasing professional experience and projects.
+Features scroll-based animations powered by AOS and a responsive design showcasing professional experience and projects.

 ## Features

-- **Smooth Scroll Animations** - Scroll-triggered animations using Remotion for engaging visual transitions
+- **Smooth Scroll Animations** - Scroll-triggered animations using AOS (`data-aos`) for engaging visual transitions
 - **Responsive Design** - Fully responsive layout that works across all device sizes
 - **Dynamic Experience Calculation** - Automatically calculates years of experience from a start date
 - **Component-Based Architecture** - Modular React components for easy maintenance and updates
 - **TypeScript Support** - Full type safety across the codebase
-- **Modern Tech Stack** - Built with latest versions of React 18, Vite, and related tools
+- **Modern Tech Stack** - Built with latest versions of React, Vite, and related tools

 ## Project Structure